ouked/sudoku_solver/README.md

 recognised.
 However, using strings is much faster.

-After researching online, I found that Python's slow enums have been discussed, and were at one point 20x slower than normal lookups (Python 3.4) [6].
+After researching online, I found that Python's slow enums have been discussed, and were at one point 20x slower than normal lookups (Python 3.4) (craigh, 2015).
 This has been fixed, though there is still an open issue on the python bug tracker complaining about the speed for Python 3.9.
-[7]
+(MrMrRobat, 2019)

 I converted all enums to strings at the end of development of my second attempt.

 ## Learning Outcomes

-- Depth-First Search, Constraint Propagation and Forward Checking
+- Depth-first search, constraint propagation and forward checking

-- Exact Cover Problems and Knuth's Algorithm X
+- Exact cover and Knuth's Algorithm X

-- Implementing Previously-Theoretical Ideas
+- Implementing previously-theoretical Ideas

-- Python's Enums are Slow
+- Python's enums are Slow

-- How to Spell "Sudoku"
+- How to spell "sudoku"

 ## Future Development